hhkalsi/Rack_Tracer/README.md

 ```
 (config)# alias Rack-Tracer bash /mnt/flash/Rack-Tracer
 ```
+***

 ## ASSUMPTIONS

 * The switch is compatible with JSON format and supports Python programming language and eAPI is enabled.
-* LLDP protocol should be enabled on all the hosts and the switches.
+* LLDP protocol should be enabled on all the servers and the switches.
 * Authentication ssh keys of the switches should be present on the hosts.
 * Each host has a IP address.
 * The topology follows the leaf-spine architecture.